MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

    ![The Discover Features pane in the Mixed Reality Feature Tool](./hololens2-images/mrtk_webview2_selected.png)

    This marks the WebView plugin for Unity for installation.
-In the **Version** dropdown, by default, the latest version of the plugin is selected.
+In the **Version** dropdown list, by default, the latest version of the plugin is selected.

 1. Click the **Get Features** button.
 This downloads the required packages.